-Topic Last Modified: 2012-09-21
+Topic Last Modified: 2015-03-18

 On the Skype for Business Server side, Mediation Server listens on a single mutual TLS (MTLS) transport address.
 On the gateway side, Mediation Server listens on all associated listening ports associated with trunks.
 All qualified gateways must support TLS, but can enable TCP as well.
 TCP is supported for gateways that do not support TLS.

 If you also have an existing Public Branch Exchange (PBX) in your environment, Mediation Server handles calls between Enterprise Voice users and the PBX.
 If your PBX is an IP-PBX, you can create a direct SIP connection between the PBX and Mediation Server.
 If your PBX is a Time Division Multiplex (TDM) PBX, you must also deploy a PSTN gateway between Mediation Server and the PBX.

 The Mediation Server is collocated with the Front End Server by default.
 The Mediation Server can also be deployed in a stand-alone pool.